Masendeffekt/gls-wp/README.txt

 When using our plugin, certain data such as tracking numbers and geographical locations may be transmitted to third-party services mentioned above.
 We do not store this data on our servers.
 Please review the privacy policies of the respective services (linked above) to understand how they manage your data.

 = Links and Additional Information =
-For more details about GLS Shipping plugin for WooCommerce and how it integrates with your WordPress site, please visit our website: [LoyalGenie](https://gls-group.com/HR/en/)
+For more details about GLS Shipping plugin for WooCommerce and how it integrates with your WordPress site, please visit our website: [GLS Group](https://gls-group.com/HR/en/)
 To understand how we handle and protect your data, please review our Terms of Use and Privacy Policies available at the following links:
 * [Terms of Service](https://gls-group.com/HR/en/terms-conditions/)
 * [Privacy Policy](https://gls-group.com/HR/en/privacy-policy/)